mattnite/zig-bpf-intro/README.md

 If you find yourself here it's likely from my article about using BPF with Zig.
-To get your hands on the Zig compiler I suggest downloading `master` from [here](https://ziglang.org/download/), or there's a script included in this repo, all you need to do is run:
+To get your hands on the Zig compiler I suggest downloading `master` from [here](https://ziglang.org/download/), or you can run a script included in this repo:

 ```
 sudo ./zig-install.sh